HighpixelSpeed/HighpixelSpeed/README.md

-# Hypixel Says AUTOMATIC REQUEUE MOD:
+# Highpixel Speed

+Highpixel Speed is a quality of life mod for Hypixel's arcade game Hypixel Says.
+In Hypixel Says, you can win even if you leave the game, as long as you still have the most points.
+The core feature of this mod is detecting when you have enough points to be guaranteed to win and joining a new game.
+There are also a number of other features that help you grind wins as quickly as possible.

-### Instructions:
+### Instructions
-Download the [latest release file](https://github.com/Yoursole1/HypixelSays/releases/latest), the one without `sources`.
+Download the [latest release file](https://github.com/HighpixelSpeed/HighpixelSpeed/releases/latest), the one without `sources`.
-Put this in the mods folder (which can be accessed by doing `%appdata%` in search, then opening `.minecraft` and `mods`).
+Put this in the mods folder (which can be accessed by running `%appdata%` in search, then opening `.minecraft` and `mods`).
-Launch minecraft with forge 1.8.9.
+Launch minecraft with Forge 1.8.9.

-### Commands:
+### Commands
-`/hs` This enables and disables the mod.
-This must be done in a lobby.
+These settings can also be changed in the Forge mod config.

+#### General
+`/hs` Toggle enabling and disabling the mod.
+When this is enabled, you will requeue when you are guaranteed to win.
-`/hs forty` This disables requeuing if you can get a 40-point game.
+`/hs forty` Toggle disabling requeuing if you can get a 40-point game.
-`/hs fortyonly` This enables requeuing if you cannot get a 40-point game.
+`/hs fortyonly` Toggle requeuing if you cannot get a 40-point game.
+`/hs empty` Toggle requeuing if there are not enough people in your queue to start a game.
-`/hs help` This shows a summary of these commands.
+`/hs help` Show a summary of these commands.
-`/hs loss` This enables requeuing if you cannot get enough points and are guaranteed to lose the game.
+`/hs loss` Toggle requeuing if you cannot get enough points and are guaranteed to lose the game.
-`/hs play` This is a shortcut to joining Hypixel Says.
+`/hs play` Join Hypixel Says.

-### Usage:
-First enable the mod using `/hs`.
-Join a hypixel says game; the mod should print Joined Hypixel Says.
-If you did everything correctly, just play normally and the mod will requeue when you have a 100% chance of winning.

-Good Luck!
+#### Autododge
+Autododge will requeue if any players in your queue are over a certain threshold of wins.
+Due to unfortunate circumstances, when it checks the API for the players' win count, it freezes the game.
+You may experience small frame hitches every five seconds in the queue (not in game, so it doesn't matter) (sorry Aussies).
+The solution to this issue is to not use autododge, you coward.
+`/hs autododge` Toggle autododge.
+`/hs autododge help` Show a summary of these commands.
+`/hs autododge <wins>` Set the number of wins the player must have to scare you.

+#### Blacklist
+You can add players who always beat you to your blacklist, and they will always be avoided in the future.
+Players will stay blacklisted even if they change their usernames.
+Beware that the players most likely to be on this list are possibly the players most likely to be nicked, which blacklist cannot yet handle.
+`/hs blacklist` Toggle blacklist.
+`/hs blacklist help` Show a summary of these commands.
+`/hs blacklist add <username> [username] ...` Add one or more players to your blacklist.
+`/hs blacklist list` Show all the players currently on your blacklist.
+`/hs blacklist remove <username> [username] ...` Remove one or more players to your blacklist.